roberwild/hevy-mcp/README.md

 **Note:** The integration tests will fail if the `HEVY_API_KEY` environment variable is not set.
 This is by design to ensure that the tests are always run with a valid API key.

+##### GitHub Actions Configuration

+For GitHub Actions:

+1. Unit tests will always run on every push and pull request
-For GitHub Actions, the integration tests require the `HEVY_API_KEY` secret to be set in the repository settings:
+2. Integration tests will only run if the `HEVY_API_KEY` secret is set in the repository settings

+To set up the `HEVY_API_KEY` secret:

 1. Go to your GitHub repository
 2. Click on "Settings" > "Secrets and variables" > "Actions"